Get the same RO purification without an invasive installation.

 The Waterdrop Countertop System is an RO unit that uses a 0.0001 micron membrane to remove 90% TDS from drinking water.

 This unit features two filter stages – a solid carbon block filter and a reverse osmosis membrane.
 UV purification is also used to kill pathogens like viruses and bacteria, ensuring safe, pure water for drinking.

-The Waterdrop only wastes 1 gallon of water for every 3 gallons of pure water produced, making it one of the least wasteful systems on this list.
+The WD-N1-W only wastes 1 gallon of water for every 3 gallons of pure water produced, making it one of the least wasteful systems on this list.

 The three filter stages in this unit combine to remove a range of common tap water contaminants, including rust, chlorine, lead, sand, PFAS, nitrates, and fluoride.

 Although the Waterdrop offers a very good performance, removing up to 90% TDS, it’s not the most thorough offering for countertop RO.

 There’s no major installation required for the Waterdrop WD-N1-W – simply plug it in, switch it on, and flush the system according to the instructions in the user manual.